 By Rosa Meehan

 On a cold, winter’s day it can be hard to work up the enthusiasm to head out to the barn.
-Cold fingers managing stiff buckles, winter coats full of static electricity (sending some into orbit), saddling up, warming bits, taking time for horse and rider to warm up stiff and cold muscles.
-Finally, a nice ride – followed by a careful cool down and then drying before replacing the blanket (liner and hood for really cold days) and putting your horse away.
+The thought of cold fingers managing stiff buckles, winter coats full of static electricity (sending some into orbit), saddling up, warming bits, and the time it will take for horse and rider to warm up stiff and cold muscles doesn’t help.
+But ultimately, we do it and finally, a nice ride – followed by a careful cool down and then drying, before replacing the blanket (liner and hood for really cold days) and putting your horse away.
 Or, perhaps, the ride did not go as planned (spooks when ice slides off a roof; rider and/or horse too stiff to perform simple movements).
 What could be a couple hour event in the summer becomes much longer in the cold – or a much shorter ride.
 Why do we do this?
 It’s simple – the shared passion for our sport and love of our horses.
 And what is the reward – a lovely floating ride that is relaxed, round, and forward, or perhaps a light hack on the trails in the soft evening light following a rewarding schooling session.
 After all, it is not winter all year long.

 When you get right down to it, dressage aspirations in Alaska are no different than anywhere else – we all seek improvement in our riding, connection with our horses, and the comradery of our barn buddies.
 As elsewhere, Alaska has a mix of riders – young and old – that span the expression of dressage as a discipline.
 Some ride and train with discipline and dedication, advancing through the levels and hoping for medals.
 Many adult amateurs seek improved riding skills and may or may not show – after all, what better way to improve partnership with our horses than to focus on action and reaction between horse and rider while striving for harmony in movements.
 Others have celebrated their longevity and persistence – our Century riders (with a significant nod to the talented senior horse partner.)
 Junior riders, in addition to bringing youthful enthusiasm and dedication, represent the future of our sport.
 I am reminded of a group of young riders sitting on their perfectly behaved ponies watching an upper level ride in a windy drizzle; they were completely oblivious to the rain and their ponies just stood with their tails to the wind.
 Such an example for all of us.
 We are also fortunate in having a cadre of talented trainers working with horses and riders, and pony clubs that include a focus on dressage.
 Anchorage has a lovely horse park with a number of arenas used by all disciplines and an equine assistance program while fairgrounds provide group venues in other communities.